Lawrence-Godfrey/code-assist/README.md

 ## Usage

-The package provides a command-line interface with several subcommands:
+The package provides a command-line interface with several subcommands.
+It's generally easier to add secrets to a `.env` file in the project root directory than to pass them as arguments.

+Codebases can be stored in a JSON file or a MongoDB database.
+We recommend using the MongoDB option.

+The following environment variables can be set:
+- `MONGODB_URL`
+- `OPENAI_API_KEY`
+- `CODE_UNITS_PATH`

 ### Extract Code from GitHub